wp-plugins/weekly-schedule/readme.txt

 == Changelog ==

+= 2.3 =
+* Increase size of day name field from 12 to 64 characters

 = 2.2.5 =
 * Add option to specify the link target (window) where links will be opened.
 Was previously hard-coded to new window.